JanusHCP/policies/roles_policy.md

 11. Maintains a program promoting workforce members to report non-compliance with policies and procedures.
 	1. Promptly, properly, and consistently investigates and addresses reported violations and takes steps to prevent recurrence.
-	2. Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of BloomAPI.
+	2. Applies consistent and appropriate sanctions against workforce members who fail to comply with the security policies and procedures of Janus Healthcare Partners.
-	3. Mitigates, to the extent practicable, any harmful effect known to BloomAPI of a use or disclosure of ePHI in violation of BloomAPI's policies and procedures, even if effect is the result of actions of BloomAPI business associates, customers, and/or partners.
+	3. Mitigates, to the extent practicable, any harmful effect known to Janus Healthcare Partners of a use or disclosure of ePHI in violation of Janus Healthcare Partners' policies and procedures, even if effect is the result of actions of Janus Healthcare Partners business associates, customers, and/or partners.

 12. Reports security efforts and incidents to administration immediately upon discovery.
 Responsibilities in the case of a known ePHI breach are documented in the [Breach Policy](breach_policy.md).

 13. The Security Officer facilitates the communication of security updates and reminders to all workforce members to which it pertains.
 Examples of security updates and reminders include, but are not limited to:
 	1. Latest malicious software or virus alerts;
-	2. BloomAPI's requirement to report unauthorized attempts to access ePHI;
+	2. Janus Healthcare Partners' requirement to report unauthorized attempts to access ePHI;
 	3. Changes in creating or changing passwords;
 	4. Additional security-focused training is provided to all workforce members by the Security Officer.
 This training includes, but is not limited to:
 	5. Data backup plans;